Haoming02/comfyui-old-photo-restoration/README.md

-﻿# SD Webui Old Photo Restoration
+﻿# ComfyUI Old Photo Restoration
 This is an Extension for [ComfyUI](https://github.com/comfyanonymous/ComfyUI), which allows you to perform **Bringing-Old-Photos-Back-to-Life** natively.

 <p align="center">